 - I was pleasantly surprised to see the relationship between Reuben and the Price being genuine.
 When this subplot started, I would have bet that the Price will end up being a jerk to Reuben and use him for his own purposes, but it didn’t go that way.

 - The plot was interesting and fast pace.
 There were twists I guessed from the get-go and other I didn’t see it coming.
 Also, from what I gathered from other reviews and discussions in this book, we have a lot of characters that are also present in the original series The Riyria Revelations and I think readers who have read the first series will appreciate that.

 Things I didn’t like:

 Unfortunately, there were two major points that kind of ruined my enjoyment a little.

 - I picked this book because I wanted more Hadrian and Royce adventures.
 But this story felt very, very much Reuben’s once instead.
 We spent so many pages following him that I was counting the chapters until we go back to my two beloved characters.
 I felt like their story was just a subplot.

 - Because the story of Hadrian and Royce felt like a subplot I was expecting at the end the two stories to connect in an epic way that will redeem the fact that I spent so little time with them.
 But it didn’t.
-In the end, although the stories where connected (Hadrian and Royce looking for Rose and Reuben I knew were Rose was) it didn’t matter.
-No matter what Hadrian and Royce did it barely affected the story main story.
-[SPOILER] They didn’t save Rose and they didn’t kill the guy that killed her.
+In the end, although the stories were connected (Hadrian and Royce looking for Rose and Reuben I knew where Rose was) it didn’t matter.
+No matter what Hadrian and Royce did, it barely affected the story main story.
+[SPOILER] They didn’t save Rose, and they didn’t kill the guy that killed her.
 The only thing they did is scared another character and force him to protect Gwen and her business.
 What?
 That’s it?
 If you take them out of the book it will make no difference and won’t really affect Reuben’s story.
-I don’t know, maybe I missed something but I was left disappointed.
+I don’t know, maybe I missed something, but I was left disappointed.